emilymuller1991/urban-perceptions/download_images/readme.md

 The first argument inputs road shape file location and the second argument passes save file and location.
 There are no tests for this function since the qgis plugin is not a python module itself therefore must be imported from QGIS plugins path (amend as necessary in file).
 Python version must mast python version for QGIS.

+Open this shape file in QGIS and export as .csv for step 8.

 ## Add Azimuth to Road Vertices (step 6)

 One step in data cleaning is to get the azimuth angle of the road to north bearing.
 This will then serve as a rotation of camera input when we download the images.
 This will be necessary since inputting standard 90 degrees is often offset and does not give a perpindicular angle to the road.
 The azimuth.py function uses the pyQGIS module and requires [Azimuth plugin](https://github.com/lcoandrade/AzimuthDistanceCalculator/blob/master/azimuthsAndDistances/azimuthsAndDistances.py) from QGIS.